openstack/neutron/doc/source/policies/blueprints.rst

   to file a spec in neutron-specs to elaborate on the feature request.
 * The PTL will work with the Lieutenant for the area being identified by the RFE to evaluate resources against the current workload.
+* If a spec is necessary, a member of the Neutron release team will register a matching Launchpad blueprint to be used for milestone tracking purposes, and as a landing page for the spec document, as available on `specs.o.o. <http://specs.openstack.org/openstack/neutron-specs/>`_.
+  The blueprint will then be linked to the original RFE bug report.
+This step will ensure higher visibility of the RFE over smaller RFEs (in scope) and consistency accross the various fields required during the blueprint registration process (Approver, Drafter, etc.).
 * In either case (a spec being required or not), once discussion has happened the bug will get an assignee, priority and milestone.
 * At this point, the RFE is 'approved', and its tag will move from 'rfe' to